ivansible/asterisk/roles/ast-core/README.md

     ast_sip_burst: 9
 Set limit on SIP transactions per second (if `limit` is not an empty string).

+    ast_hackers_max_hits: 100
+Disable hosts that make more connection attempts than given limit.

     ast_ami_admin_password: ast-ami-secret
 AMI adminitrator user password.
 By default only administrator with full access is configured.